ekoontz/menard/README.md

 # Name

-The name comes from the story [Pierre Menard, autor del Quijote (Pierre Menard, Author of the Quixote)](https://en.wikipedia.org/wiki/Pierre_Menard,_Author_of_the_Quixote), a short story by Jorge Luis Borges, which tells the story of a writer Menard who attempted to rewrite Cervantes' Don Quixote, but not simply by transcribing it from the original text, but rather by somehow internalizing the mental state of Cervantes that is necessary to write it.
+The story [Pierre Menard, autor del Quijote (Pierre Menard, Author of the Quixote)](https://en.wikipedia.org/wiki/Pierre_Menard,_Author_of_the_Quixote), by Jorge Luis Borges, tells of a writer Pierre Menard who attempted to rewrite Cervantes' Don Quixote, but not simply by copying it letter-by-letter from the original text, but rather by somehow internalizing the mental state of Cervantes that is necessary to write it, and then writing it '''de nuovo''' from that interior mental state.
 I see this as reminicent of this project's attempt to generate natural language expressions by encoding semantic representations, grammar rules, and lexical entries sufficiently detailed enough to generate the expressions.